 All in all, this vest is a huge win for trail running women.
 I highly recommend it.

-[Final note: If you are interested in purchasing this vest, please consider using the Ultimate Direction banner on the right side of the page.
-We've partnered with a third party to work as a UD affiliate and will earn a small percentage of each sale.
-Our reviews do not affect either company's willingness to provide us with sample product.
+[Final note: If you are interested in purchasing this vest, please use this link.
+We’ve partnered with a third party to work as a UD affiliate and will earn a small percentage of each sale.
+Our reviews do not affect either company’s willingness to provide us with sample product.
 Thanks so much.]

 Special thanks to Tara Barragan for reviewing and writing this great review for URP.